Shaping business-savvy tech professionals through innovation and hands-on experience

-- A Speech Server Cluster consisting of a stack of 12 Dell PowerEdge servers running Red Hat Linux server operating system to run Speech experiments in the Capstone Project course.
+- Speech Server Cluster consisting of a stack of 12 Dell PowerEdge servers running Red Hat Linux server operating system to run Speech experiments in the Capstone Project course.

-- A GPU Computing Cluster is under construction, made possible with a recent grant from NVIDIA, the world leader in visual computing.
+- GPU Computing Cluster is under construction, made possible with a recent grant from NVIDIA, the world leader in visual computing.
 The state-of-the-art cluster will allow students to analyze medical imagery, explore models of speech and leverage GPU computing and CUDA C/C++ in their courses.

 - A private cloud of four to eight virtual machines running Windows and Linux server operating systems, managed with VMware vSphere, is updated each semester to meet course instruction and student project needs.